An Evaluation of the Modern Scuba Diving Training Industry

 It seems to me that agencies are compelled to either focus on the elite, or the masses… and nothing in-between.

-That’s odd, because in most other consumer industries, there are a spectrum of suppliers who target specific demographics.
+That’s odd because, in most other consumer industries, there is a spectrum of suppliers who target specific demographics.
 You can buy cheap cars, mid-range cars and elite cars.
 Budget clothes, high-street fashion and high couture.
-McDonalds, Steakhouse and Michelin Star…
+McDonald’s, Steakhouse and Michelin Star…

 I do believe that there is room in the market for a mid-level agency that focuses exclusively on hobbyist level divers.
 An agency that provides comprehensive initial training, along with a continuing education program that matches increasing diver commitment with increasingly robust training courses; appropriate for advancing students having higher result expectations.